Federal Updates Under the New Administration

 SDSU IS R1

-As SDSU was recently designated an R1, social media content, graphics, photos and other assets have been developed for you to download to help you tell your story.
+As SDSU was designated an R1, social media content, graphics, photos and other assets have been developed for you to download to help you tell your story.

 reporter talking